EFL - ESL activities and games for expressing likes and dislikes

 The board work below offers one suggestion on how to lead-in with this topic.
 Start off by reviewing/revising the more familiar first and second person constructions (I do, You do etc.) before introducing the third-person form of the verb do.
 As always, use the colour-coded text on the boards to give you an idea of what you should be trying to elicit.
 The best way to view these boards is through the TEFL Handbook app.
-So if you have an Android device, be sure to check it out.
+So if you have an iOS or Android device, be sure to check it out.

 ESL activities for likes and dislikes

 Food item warm up

 A warm-up activity where students review food vocabulary and give their preferences.

 A fun little ESL activity to get your students quickly expressing their likes and dislikes.
 Begin by eliciting different types of food and writing them down on the edges of the board (We'll need the centre for a table in the next activity).
 As students call out different food items, you can ask them if they like it.
 Encourage the correct response: